tenlevels/spruce/README.md

   - REFRESH ROMS/ SEARCH - Home button
     SEARCH - Select
     SHUTDOWN - Hold power until Power Off pop up display (A to confirm)

-  *TURN OFF BLUE LED*

-  - Go to apps and press A on LED SWITCH app.
-Thank you to Ninoh-FOX for this!

   *STICK DRIFT ISSUES*